 IRS head is getting questioned by lawmakers after former FBI officials were audited

-Lawmakers will question IRS head Charles Rettig today regarding a report from the New York Times last week that showed two former top FBI officials, who were critical of former President Trump, had been audited by the agency in 2017 and 2019.
+Lawmakers will question IRS head Charles Rettig on Thursday regarding a report from the New York Times last week that showed two former top FBI officials, who were critical of former President Donald Trump, had been audited by the agency in 2017 and 2019.

-"We are working on getting to the bottom of these stunning allegations," House Ways and Means Committee Chairman Rep. Richard Neal said in an email statement.
+"We are working on getting to the bottom of these stunning allegations," House Ways and Means Committee Chairman Rep. Richard Neal, D-Mass., said in a statement.

-Rettig is also set to meet with senators on July 26, in another closed-door meeting, according to the committee chair, Sen. Ron Wyden.
+Rettig is also set to meet with senators on July 26, in another closed-door meeting, according to Senate Finance Committee Chair Sen. Ron Wyden, D-Ore.

 "Reporting that former FBI Director James Comey and former Deputy FBI Director Andrew McCabe were audited by the IRS has raised serious concerns about the possibility that former President Trump encouraged the IRS to investigate his perceived enemies," Wyden said in a statement provided to NPR.